Yan-Oliveira/doc-fao/content/advanced-escalations/admin/communication-notifications/ticket-notifications.rst

 Use this steps to configure event based notifications for users of escalated tickets:

-1. Be sure OTRS daemon is running.
+1. Make sure OTRS daemon is running.

    .. code-block:: bash